Engineering Water tanks since 1979

-Tank Industry Consultants works closely with the owner/operator to establish operating goals and evaluates existing tank operating procedures.
+Tank Industry Consultants works closely with the owner/operator to establish operating goals and evaluate existing tank operating procedures.
 From this evaluation, TIC develops written guidelines for properly operating and maintaining the tank system for optimum performance and longevity.
 These guidelines are clearly written for use by the operating personnel and often replace the "word of mouth" operating instructions that lead to problems and additional costs.

 The first step of a tank maintenance program is an engineering evaluation of the condition of each tank to determine its condition and what scope of work should be designed.
-Each evaluation will encompass the actual on-site field evaluation, an evaluation of the roof and other structural members of the tanks, a coatings evaluation, and a safety and sanitary evaluation.
+Each inspection will encompass the actual on-site field evaluation, an evaluation of the roof and other structural members of the tanks, a coatings evaluation, and a safety and sanitary evaluation.
 Based upon the field evaluation, a certified engineering report is provided outlining the observations and recommendations for rehabilitation and maintenance or replacement to meet the objectives of the tank owner.

 TIC performs all types of tank evaluations to meet each tank owner’s needs.
-There are currently three popular methods of evaluating tank interiors: a drained “dry” evaluation, an underwater evaluation performed by divers, and a robotic inspection.
+There are currently three popular methods of inspecting tank interiors: a drained “dry” evaluation, an underwater evaluation performed by divers, and a robotic inspection.

 The dry evaluation is unquestionably the most thorough evaluation and is often the least costly.
 Our specially trained technicians get to the necessary surfaces on the tank by rigging and rappelling the interior as required by the condition of each tank.
+During this dry inspection, the technicians get an overview of the entire tank interior, and can perform tests not suitable for underwater evaluations.

-The third type of evaluation TIC provides is an ROV inspection of the tank interior.
+The third type of evaluation TIC provides is a ROV inspection of the tank interior.
 This type of evaluation utilizes a robotic device, guided and monitored by one of TIC’s specially trained field technicians, to video tape the tank interior.

 Similarly, our ROV is operated and guided by one of our trained technicians who knows the problem areas that need to be closely examined and who can "interpret" the video during the ROV evaluation to more closely evaluate areas of concern that would be overlooked by someone who was not intimately familiar with water tank design and maintenance.
 Prior to entering the tank, the ROV and all equipment are thoroughly disinfected in accordance with AWWA C652-11.